 So against this background how is implementation looking now?
 The answer is, perhaps, more smoothly than many had expected.
 As Andrew Bailey, the FCA’s chief executive said in a recent industry breakfast briefing, the introduction of MiFID II was a massive undertaking, but in the event it has gone ahead without causing market disruption.
 But it wasn’t just down to the efforts of the supervisory authorities.
 Bailey has publicly acknowledged the important role played by wholesale firms themselves and industry bodies, specifically citing AFME, ICMA and ISDA for “bridging the world of policy and practice.”
 However, before firms ease up on their implementation, the FCA has restated its expectation that firms comply with their obligations under MiFID2 and that those firms which are not in compliance should not expect any forbearance by the UK regulator.

-In ‘Around the corner: Financial Services Regulation in 2018’, practitioners from across Baker McKenzie’s Global Financial Services Regulatory Group look at what more to expect from this year.
+‘Around the corner: Financial Services Regulation in 2018’ looks at what more to expect from this year.